 👉 Note: If you add a new schedule on the same day, the next scheduled task is immediately added to the Task board.

-Managing Task scheduling
+Manage Task scheduling

 - Task template: The name of the task.